semuconsulting/PyGPSClient/README.md

 ![connect-file icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/binary-1-24.png?raw=true) and select the file type (`*.log, *.ubx, *.*`) and path.
 PyGPSClient datalog files will be named e.g. `pygpsdata-20220427114802.log`, but any binary dump of an GNSS receiver output is acceptable, including `*.ubx` files produced by u-center.
 1. To disconnect from the data stream, click
 ![disconnect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-media-control-50-24.png?raw=true).
-1. Protocols Shown - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the [UBX Configuration Dialog](#ubxconfig)).
+1. Protocols Shown - Select which protocols to display; NMEA, UBX, RTCM3, SPARTN or TTY (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the [UBX Configuration Dialog](#ubxconfig)).
+Enabling TTY (terminal) mode will disable all other protocols and display the raw binary stream input at the console.
+1. Console Display - Select console display format (Parsed, Binary, Hex Tabular, Hex String, Parsed+Hex Tabular - see Console Widget below).
+1. Tags - enable color tags in console (see Console Widget below).
 1. Position Format and Units - Change the displayed position (D.DD / D.M.S / D.M.MM / ECEF) and unit (metric/imperial) formats.
 1. Map Type - Select from "world", "map", "sat" or "custom". "map" and "sat" types require an Internet connection and free [Mapquest API Key](#mapquestapi). "custom" offline map images can be imported and georeferenced using the [Menu..Options..Import Custom Map](#custommap) facility.
 1. Show Track - Tick to show track in map view.
 Map track will only be recorded while this checkbox is ticked.